enricoande/uuv/docs/README.md

 # Current status

-The code is still not fully functional.
+The code is not fully functional yet.
 At the moment, the following items have been implemented:
 * Directory in recommended Matlab/Simulink project format;
 * ROV 6DOF dynamics block in Simulink (C S-function), including added mass, damping and hydrostatic forces;
 * An external current (Matlab/Simulink);